VLP: A Survey on Vision-Language Pre-training: Feature Extraction

 \subsubsection{Text Feature Extraction}

-For the textual features, following BERT, VLP models first segment the input sentence into a sequence of subwords.
+For the textual features, following pretrained language model such as BERT~\cite{DBLP:conf/naacl/DevlinCLT19}, RoBERTa~\cite{liu2019roberta}, AlBERT~\cite{lan2019albert}, and XLNet~\cite{yang2019xlnet}, VLP models~\cite{li2019visualbert,zhang2021vinvl,zeng2021multi} first segment the input sentence into a sequence of subwords.
 And then, insert a start-of-sequence token and an end-of-sequence token at the beginning and the end of the sequence to generate the input text sequence.
 Text input representations are computed via summing the corresponding word embedding, text position embedding, and text type embedding.